utkdigitalinitiatives/trace_work_types_planning/docs/source/contents/other.rst

 Migration Scope
 ---------------

-Items that are deemed out of scope of Digital Commons will get this worktype.
+Items that are deemed out of scope of Google Scholar will get this worktype.

 Suggested Actions
 -----------------